 The Rural Councillor is an informative magazine if you live in, work for, or love rural Saskatchewan.
 Join our growing list of RC subscribers.
 Digital subscriptions are free!

-The Rural Councillor is a quarterly magazine.
-Advertisers are exposed to the decision-makers of rural Saskatchewan, those who direct annual expenditures of nearly $200 million in municipal goods and services for all 296 RMs.
-The RC is a useful tool for reaching municipalities with your products and services throughout the year.
+SARM produces three publications that reach the top decision-makers of rural Saskatchewan, those who direct annual expenditures of nearly $200 million in municipal goods and services for all 296 RMs.
+Our publications are a useful tool for reaching municipalities with your products and services throughout the year.
+The publications include:

 History of the RC